apache/incubator-brooklyn/docs/website/developers/committers/release-process/make-release-artifacts.md

 The script has a single required parameter `-r` which is given the release candidate number - so `-r1` will create release candidate 1 and will name the artifacts appropriately.

+Before running this however, it is a good idea to check the `apache-release` profile build is healthy.
+This will catch glitches such as PGP or javadoc problems without doing time-consuming uploads:

+{% highlight bash %}
+mvn clean install -Papache-release
+{% endhighlight %}

 To run the script:

 {% highlight bash %}